Vanna White: Wheel of Fortune television game show

-Crochet and knitting endorsements

-When White was five, her grandmother taught her how to crochet.
-White had lost interest in the hobby over time, until on the Wheel of Fortune set, she noticed her pregnant hairdresser was crocheting a baby blanket for herself.
-White told her that she previously crocheted and asked the hairdresser to help her relearn crochet.
-When she has downtime on the set, White often crochets, as she finds it very relaxing and has something to show for the time she has spent doing it.

-White began her relationship with Lion Brand Yarns when she spoke about her love of crochet on The Tonight Show Starring Johnny Carson; the yarn company subsequently contacted her and negotiated a contract.
-White has her own line of yarn called Vanna's Choice and endorses crochet and knitting books published in her name.

 World record

-White is famous for her seamless revealing of letters on the game board, her smile, and her constant clapping in support of each episode's contestants.
-On the May 24, 2013 episode of Wheel of Fortune, White was presented with a Guinness World Record certificate for most frequent clapper.
+On the May 24, 2013, episode of Wheel of Fortune, White was presented with a Guinness World Record certificate for most frequent clapper.
 As of January 31, 2013, she had clapped an estimated 3,480,864 times across the show's 30 seasons.
 White had appeared in all but 10 of Wheels 5,754 episodes to that point, during the show's modern syndicated run, which began on September 19, 1983.
 That works out to an average number of 606 claps per show.

 Personal life

 In the 1980s, White dated and became engaged to soap opera actor John Gibson, a Playgirl magazine centerfold and Chippendales dancer.
-However, Gibson died in a 1986 airplane crash.
+Gibson died in a 1986 airplane crash.
 In 1990, White married restaurant owner George Santo Pietro.
 She first became pregnant in September 1992.
 An episode of Wheel of Fortune contained "Vanna's pregnant" as the answer to a puzzle.
-She miscarried shortly after the episode's taping.
+She miscarried shortly after the episode's taping (thus causing the segment to be cut for sensitivity).
 White gave birth to a son, Nicholas, on June 11, 1994 and a daughter, Giovanna, on July 1, 1997 from her marriage to Santo Pietro.
 The couple divorced in November 2002.
 From 2004 to 2006, she was engaged to Southern California businessman Michael Kaye.
 The two never wed.
 Since 2012, White has been in a relationship with contractor John Donaldson, whom she met through mutual friends.
+The couple married in January 2026.